kristoff-it/zig-okredis/COMMANDS.md

 a command: `RedisCommand` and `RedisArguments`.

-For now I recommend reading the source code of existing commands to get an idea of how they works, possibly starting with simple commands (e.g., avoid staring with `SET` as the many options make it unexpectedly complex).
+For now I recommend reading the source code of existing commands to get an idea of how they work, possibly starting with simple commands (e.g., avoid staring with `SET` as the many options make it unexpectedly complex).